recurve/ares-ecosystem/README.md

 		https://nodejs.org/en/

-Next use the "node package manager" (NPM) to install the Ares Ecosystem IDE
+Next "cd" into your home directory and use the "node package manager" (NPM) to install the Ares Ecosystem IDE

 		npm -d install ares-ecosystem-ide